Films of All-Time

 This exploitative, low-budget X-rated (later released in an R-rated version although of the same length) notorious gang rape/vigilante revenge splatter-horror film was banned outright in many countries, and vilified by critics.

-Its theme of violent vengeance placed it in the category of filthy and debased exploitation film (masquerading as an anti-rape diatribe), and reviewers such as Ebert and Siskel (who described the unrated version as vile garbage) attempted to have the film pulled from theaters.
+Its uncompromising theme of violent vengeance placed it in the category of filthy and debased exploitation film (masquerading as an anti-rape diatribe), and reviewers such as Ebert and Siskel (who described the unrated version as vile garbage) attempted to have the film pulled from theaters.

 Other similar films of revenge preceded it, such as Straw Dogs (1971) and The Last House on the Left (1972).
-Its director defended the film as evidence of female empowerment as seen by the film's conclusion, although most of the film depicted prolonged multiple rapes by backwoods hicks upon the city girl.
+Its director defended the film as evidence of triumphant female empowerment as seen by the film's conclusion, although most of the film depicted prolonged multiple rapes by backwoods hicks upon the city girl.

-The story followed Jennifer Hills (Camille Keaton, grand-niece of comedian Buster Keaton, and married to director/writer/producer Meir Zarchi at the time of filming), an aspiring novelist and NYC short story writer (of articles published in women's magazines) who had rented a remote and woodsy, riverside dwelling for the summer (the film was made in rural Connecticut).
+The story followed Jennifer Hills (Camille Keaton, grand-niece of comedian Buster Keaton, and married to director/writer/producer Meir Zarchi at the time of filming).
+She was an aspiring novelist and NYC short story writer (of articles published in women's magazines) who had rented a remote and woodsy, riverside dwelling for the summer (the film was made in rural Connecticut).
 She had a passing acquaintance with four misogynistic locals when she arrived: three aimless and sex-obsessed guys at a gas station (Eron Tabor as gas station manager Johnny, and his two unemployed friends Anthony Nichols as Stanley, and Gunter Kleeman as harmonica-playing Andy) and a bespectacled, mentally-slow supermarket delivery man (Richard Pace as "half-idiot" Matthew Lucas).

 One day while she was sunning herself in a canoe on the river, Stanley and Andy circled her in their motorboat, and towed her canoe to shore where they harrassed her and chased her through a muddy forest.
 They were met by the other two men - the excuse to hassle her was to aid Matthew in losing his virginity to her ("We got her for you").
-So they stripped her of her bathing suit and offered her up, but when Matthew chickened out ("I can't do it now, not now!"), Johnny raped her in a meadow.
+So they stripped her of her bathing suit and offered her up, but when Matthew chickened out ("I can't do it now, not now!"), Johnny raped her in a meadow in degrading fashion.
 She vainly struggled against them as she was held down and violated.